shearer12345/talkGamesComputingProgrammeLevel1Welcome/talk.md

 1. Get into pairs - with your new friends who are near you
 2. Play Rock-Paper-Scissors, best of 3 in your pair
   - 3,2,1,Shoot
+  - 3,2,1,Shoot
+  - 3,2,1,Shoot
-3. All winners on one side of the room, all losers on the other side
+3. All victors on LHS of the room, everyone else on the RHS

 Note: need to split into two teams - doing with Rock-Paper-Scissors